The Ramparts of Ice: Anime

-In January 2025, it was announced that the manga will receive an anime television series adaptation.
-It will be produced by Studio Kai and directed by Mankyū, with scripts written by Yasuhiro Nakanishi, characters designed by Miki Ogino, and music composed by Kanade Sakuma and Natsumi Tabuchi.
-The series is set to premiere on TBS in April 2026.
+In January 2025, it was announced that the manga would receive an anime television series adaptation.
+It is produced by Studio Kai and directed by Mankyū, with series composition by Yasuhiro Nakanishi, characters designed by Miki Ogino, and music composed by Kanade Sakuma and Natsumi Tabuchi.
+The series aired from April 2 to July 2, 2026, on TBS and its affiliates.
+The opening theme song is "Tōmei" (透明), performed by Novelbright, while the ending theme song is "Sakasama" (逆様), performed by Polkadot Stingray.
+Netflix is streaming the series globally.